The seventh tip in a series of Tips on How to Broach Delicate Topics is to:

 As in the above example, there are simply some cultures that will not accept messages from the opposing gender.
 If a sensitive issue has to be broached, learn about your audience before advancing with your plans.

 If delivering the message as an individual coaching session or class setting is not appropriate, consider writing up the etiquette tips and offering them as a complimentary handout to some related topics being discussed in other parts of the meeting.

 End of Tip #7

 <--Read Tip 6: Lean on Popular Culture

 Thank you for reading this cross-cultural teaching tip.

 Author, Jennifer Kumar is a cross-cultural and soft-skills trainer based in Kochi, India.
-Read more about her services here.
+Read more about programs through Authentic Journeys here.